MCetCF/anglais/anglais/navajosmieux.md

 # INTRODUCTION

-## Introducing the concept of code talking with the idea of translation to send
+## Introducing the concept of code talking with the idea of translation
-secretly a message

 To send secretly a message, we know we can use:
 - steganography, hiding the message;
-- cryptography, transforming the message into an apparent nonsense with the possibility to recover the message for selected persons But there can be imagined another technique, such as:
+- cryptography, transforming the message into an apparent nonsense with the possibility to recover the message for selected persons

+But there can be imagined another technique, such as:
 - translation of the message into an obscure language This isn't a crypto system because there isn't generally only one way to translate a message and some content aren't translatable.

-This method have been used during the 20th century by people, called code talkers, who transmit by radio secret messages during wartime.
+This method have been used during the first halt of the 20th century by people, called code talkers, who transmit by radio secret messages during wartime.

 This method was particularly used by America which recruit native American who used their native language.

+## Why by that time?

-## The first half of the 20th century is the meeting of two conditions to have code-talkers:
+The first half of the 20th century is the meeting of two conditions that we think are necessary for the apparition of code talkers:
+- The existence of the radio and the phone;
-	- Most of the cipher machines too slow and fragile to be used for tactical field communications (as for example the SIGABA)..
+- The fact that most of the cipher machines were too slow and fragile
+- to be used for tactical field communications (as for example the SIGABA)..

-	- existence of the radio;
+Picture of the SIGABA

-## Announcement of the plan
+## plan

+We choose to speak of the Navajo code talkers who are the best know and whose story is declassified since 1968.
+We will first relate how Navajo  code talkers have been recruited; and then we will study the code they used.
+PUIS VOIR QUOI? leur reconnaissance?

 # How Navajo code talkers have been recruited.

-## The idea of code talkers wasn't new

-### First use of code talkers during the WWI:
+## Preliminary: the code talkers during the WWI

 The first use of native American code talker : Cherokee.
 During Second Battle of the Somme in September 1918.
 Unit 30th Infantry Division were under British command.

 During WW1, Germans tapped into telephone lines of American, break their codes, and captured runners send out to deliver messages directly.
 So, they have some tactical plans of enemies in their hands.

 	Blocked situation in 1918.
 An idea pop because Captain Lawrence of US Army eared two Choctaw (Solomon Louis and Mitchell Bobb) talking together in their own language the Choctaw => creation code talkers.
 Find 8 Choctaw in battalion and 14 in 36th Infantry Division.
 They used them to build a code with 20 terms and transmit secret tactical messages in their native language.
 	They helped to win during the Meuse-Argonne Offensive.
 In 24 hours, they turned the tide of the battle.
 And in 72, Germans are going back.

-## Pacific War
+## Pacific War and the idea of Philip Johnston

 December 7 1941: Attack on Pearl Harbor
 Pacific war: 7 December 1941 – 2 September 1945